super-cow-powers/2019A9Desktop/README.md

 These modules use a standard interface, having at the least a a function returning the required config file/s, and a function with the same name as the module (which will launch the module).

+Config files should be located in /conf, and should be called <name>.conf

 Reuqires pySerial, openCV2, matplotlib.
 May require others, check the scripts.